-- 7. With the exception of four requirements, General Education requirements must be completed through courses taken at Bethel or at another accredited college or university or through CLEP/AP/International Baccalaureate exams.
-Exceptions include: - Second Language (S) See proficiency testing options in the section of the General Education document that applies to this category as well as in the appendix. - Artistic Experience (A) See experience options in the section of the General Education document that applies to this category.

-• Cross-cultural Experience (Z) - See experience options in the section of the General Education document that applies to this category.
+- With the exception of four requirements, General Education requirements must be completed through courses taken at Bethel or at another accredited college or university or through CLEP/AP/International Baccalaureate exams.
+Exceptions include: - Second Language (S) See proficiency testing options in the section of the General Education document that applies to this category as well as in the appendix. - Artistic Experience (A) See experience options in the section of the General Education document that applies to this category. - Cross-cultural Experience (Z) See experience options in the section of the General Education document that applies to this category. - 9.
+Students may not register for more than one P course per semester.